savonarola/edantic/README.md

 }
 ```

-With Edantic we can simultaneously validate this data and convert into Elixir structures:
+With Edantic we can simultaneously validate this data and convert it into Elixir structures:

 ```elixir